tahoe01/Sorting-Algorithms/Report.md

 ### Annealing sort

 Inspired by simulated annealing meta-heuristic, which involves solving a problem by a sequence of choices from the nubmer of r_j neighbors and T_j distance.
+Complexity: `O(NlogN)`.

 Pseudocode: